 When school concludes at 3pm, children are encouraged to leave the premises promptly.
-Students are allowed to play on equipment after school only and with the direct supervision and duty of care of their own parent.

-Students may be supervised at College Reception until 3.30pm.
-They are to be seated quietly.
 Please advise us if you will be late when collecting your children.
-Years 1 to 6.
-Parents will be advised of the various Clubs at the beginning of each term.
+Years 1-6 parents will be advised of the various clubs at the beginning of each term.